-The World Health Organization (WHO) estimates that 360 million people worldwide have alcohol use disorder, which means they will go through alcohol withdrawal if they stop drinking.
-Alcohol withdrawal symptoms can range from mild to life-threatening, which is why it’s best if you enter into a supervised detox program offered by Solution Based Treatment & Detox in Murrieta, California.
-What are alcohol withdrawal symptoms?
+The World Health Organization (WHO) estimates that 360 million people worldwide have alcohol use disorder (AUD), which means they will go through alcohol withdrawal if they stop drinking.
+Alcohol withdrawal symptoms can range from mild to life-threatening, so it’s best to enter a supervised detox program if you’re experiencing them—such as the one offered by Solution Based Treatment & Detox (SBT) in Murrieta, California.

 Alcohol use disorder is a chronic, relapsing disease, sometimes referred to as alcoholism.
-Drinking alcohol changes the neurochemistry of the brain, which is why they call it a disease.
+Drinking alcohol changes the brain’s neurochemistry, which is why it’s called a disease.
 Alcohol depresses the chemical signals between brain cells.
 That causes the side effects you see with drinking alcohol, such as slowed reflexes and slurred speech.

-Over time, the brain tries to counteract the effect by releasing more of these chemicals.
-Once you stop drinking, it continues to release the chemicals at high levels, causing a physical response.
+Over time, the brain tries to counteract the effect by releasing more chemicals.
+Once you stop drinking, it releases the chemicals at high levels, causing a physical response.
 In other words, the chemistry in the brain is out of balance, which leads to alcohol withdrawal symptoms.

 What Are Alcohol Withdrawal Symptoms?